KavrakiLab/MetaTrans/README.md

 # Metabolite Translator (MetaTrans)

-Metabolite Translator [MetaTrans] is a deep learning, Transformer-based, architecture for predicting metabolites of small molecules in humans.
+Metabolite Translator (MetaTrans) is a deep learning, Transformer-based, architecture for predicting metabolites of small molecules in humans.

 MetaTrans is developed using transfer learning: First, we trained a Transformer model for predcting the outcome of general chemical reactions.
 Subsequently, we fine-tuned it on human metabolic reactions.
-Finally we constructed an ensemble model,
+Finally, we constructed an ensemble model, combining multiple fine-tuned models.
+The methodology is described in detain in the paper [Prediction of drug metabolites using neural machine translation](https://pubs.rsc.org/en/content/articlelanding/2020/SC/D0SC02639E#!divAbstract)

-The specifications for pre-training the Transformer model were based on the [Molecular Transformer for reaction outcome prediction] (https://github.com/pschwllr/MolecularTransformer)
+The specifications for pre-training the Transformer model were based on the [Molecular Transformer for reaction outcome prediction](https://github.com/pschwllr/MolecularTransformer)

-The implementation of the Transformer model is based on the [OpenNMT toolkit] (http://opennmt.net/OpenNMT-py/).
+The implementation of the Transformer model is based on the [OpenNMT toolkit](http://opennmt.net/OpenNMT-py/).

 ## Installation